parkerlacey/Movie-Night/README.md

 AS A hungry movie connoisseur <br>
 I WANT to find a random movie to watch and recipe to make <br>
-SO THAT I can spice up my typical day-to-day life
+SO THAT I can save myself time and relieve myself of the burden of choice

 ## Table of Contents